 Good quality desktop lasers supercharge your creativity, allowing you to cut and engrave wood, acrylics, metals (engraving only), and so much more.
-If you’re looking to set up a small business selling your wares, or do hobbyist projects on-demand, there are two similar-looking lasers worth comparing: the Glowforge Pro vs the Gweike Cloud Pro.
+If you’re looking to set up a small business selling your laser cut wares, or do hobbyist projects on-demand, there are two similar-looking lasers worth comparing: the Glowforge Pro vs the Gweike Cloud Pro.

 To summarize, Glowforge Pro and Gweike Cloud Pro have similar working areas and accuracy.
 However, the Gweike Cloud Pro is faster and more powerful than Glowforge Pro, at almost half the price.